Skip to Content

 High teas are meant to satisfy hunger after working all day.
 The food is typically savory, hearty dishes accompanied by a pot of tea.
 The focus is on the food rather than the tea.

-Food or snacks that accompany afternoon teas typically involve finger food.
+Afternoon teas typically involve finger food.
 The food might be either sweet (like small cakes and pastries) or savory (like cucumber sandwiches).
 The afternoon tea is meant to be a leisurely and elegant experience, with the focus more on the tea and the conversation.

 Class History: